 It should be noted that the Cat Stretch barely skims the surface, when considering a healthy back maintenance program.
-While a Cat stretch is much better than nothing, a sequence, or lesson plan, designed for pain prevention and healthy back maintenance is wise, and a gentle program could easily be practiced before bedtime.
-The point is to gently stretch and strengthen muscles around the spine.
-When postures are practiced in a slow bedtime sequence, this enhances healthy sleep patterns as well.
+Firstly, while a Cat stretch is much better than nothing, a sequence, or lesson plan, designed for pain prevention and healthy back maintenance is wise, and a gentle program could easily be practiced before bedtime.
+Secondly, the point is to gently stretch and strengthen muscles around the spine.
+Finally, when postures are practiced in a slow bedtime sequence, this enhances healthy sleep patterns as well.

 © Copyright – Aura Wellness Center – Publications Division

 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?

 52 Essential Principles of Yoga Philosophy to Deepen your Practice

 by Rina Jakubowicz.

 A Relaxing Way to De-stress, Re-energize, and Find Balance